duhrer/free-speech-for-android/res/raw/README.md

 ## Configuring "What to Show" for a Button

 A button can display a text label, an image, or both.
 A button can also have its own background color.
 All of these options are controlled in the "What to Show" section of the button add/edit interface.

+### Adding an Image to a Button

+If you would like to display an image on a button, use the "Image" controls in the "What to Show" section.

+To select an existing image from your device, use the "picture" icon.
+Any "gallery" apps you have installed will appear on the list.
+If you have no "gallery" app, Free Speech will appear on the list.
+If you use Free Speech to pick a file, you will be presented with a file navigator that you can use to find images.
+Tap a directory to change directory.
+Tap an image to select that image.

+To take a new photo, use the "camera" icon.
+Your device's camera app will launch, and will return to Free Speech once you have taken a picture and confirmed that you like it (usually, using a checkbox).

+Once you have taken a photo or selected an image, you will see additional image controls on the right side of the image.
+You can use these controls to crop an image or to rotate it 90 degrees left or right.

 ## Configuring "What to Say" for a Button